‘Mallory Is Not Gone’: Daniel Mallory Ortberg on Coming Out As Trans

 Yeah, what if you just wanted to stay in some kind of limbo for a while.

 Well, first, I don’t want to suggest that any other choices people have around their gender is in any way a commentary on mine or vice versa, or that there is any sort of “halfway” approach an individual can take in transition.
 But I think the thing for me that was hardest to deal with was: How do I make decisions based at least in part on feelings, when part of the reason I went to therapy was that I was alienated from my feelings a lot of the time?
-There was never a question of “Is this an okay thing to be for people in general?” like what I would tell someone else to do if they described their experience to me.
+There was never a question of “Is this an okay thing to be for people in general?,” like what I would tell someone else to do if they described their experience to me.
 But it was very much a sense of “Okay, but this is me.”

 So when did you decide to take action?